AndresSern/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

-# 0X01 VARIABLES IF ELSE AND WHILE
+i 0X01 VARIABLES IF ELSE AND WHILE
 In this directory you will learn how to use conditional if, and the while and for loop and differentiate each one

 ```